gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 4. Click **Generate**.

-5. Follow screen instructions such as moving your mouse pointer on random locations on the blank area of the PuTTYgen dialog.
-Do this until the progress bar completely fills up and the SSH key pair is generated.
+5. Follow screen instructions such as moving your mouse pointer to random locations on the blank area of the PuTTYgen dialog.
+Continue until the progress bar fills completely and the SSH key pair is generated.

-6. Entering a **Passphrase** for the generated key is optional but will ensure a more secure connection.
+6. Entering a **Passphrase** for the generated key is optional but ensures a more secure connection.

 7. Save your generated public and private key to a file by clicking the respective options.

 8. Copy the generated key.
-This is the public key that you will be using on the SSH configuration page of your git host.
+This is the public key you will use on the SSH configuration page of your git host.

 9. For the private key, see the notes below.